 - Liver and Reds: Sold out for all three games

-For Liverpool v Leicester City January 30 and Liverpool v Watford on February 27, I have just a few left anywhere at around $600 each.
+For Liverpool v Leicester City January 30 and Liverpool v Watford on February 27, we have just a few left anywhere at around $600 each.

 And this brings us to the peak of the madness, Liverpool’s last home game, on the last day of the season.